christosgalano/OOPS_HUNT/README.md

 ## ASSUMPTIONS ##

-1. A player controls from 𝐦𝐢𝐧_𝐧𝐨_𝐡𝐞𝐫𝐨𝐞𝐬 to 𝐦𝐚𝐱_𝐧𝐨_𝐡𝐞𝐫𝐨𝐞𝐬 heroes.
+1. A player controls from min_no_heroes to max_no_heroes heroes.
 The exact number of heroes is determined by a choice of the player in the initial phase of the game.

 2. Each hero can be under the influence of maximum one potion at any time.